didrichsen/nodejs-passport-signin/README.md

 # nodejs-passport-login-server

-I wanted to explore how to use passport js to create a login server.
-So that's what I did.

-I created a simple login server using passport js with the strategy of local (email/username & password).
+I wanted to explore how to use passport js to create a login server, so I created a simple login server using passport js with the strategy of local (email/username & password).

 ## How to use